Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Western Michigan has combined with its opponents to score more than 66.5 points only once this season.
+- Western Michigan and its opponents have scored at least 68 points or more only once this year.

+- The combined points per game average of the two teams, 53.5, is 14.5 points fewer than Saturday's over/under.

+- This contest's over/under is 13.2 points more than the 54.8 these two squads combine to surrender per game this season.

-- The Broncos and their opponents score an average of 60.2 points per game, 6.3 fewer than Saturday's total.
+- Broncos games have an average total of 60.2 points this season, 7.8 fewer than Saturday's over/under.

 Western Michigan Stats and Trends

-- Western Michigan has three wins against the spread in six games this year.

-- The Broncos have been favored by 7 points or more three times this season and covered the spread in one of them.
+- The Broncos have covered the spread once this season when favored by 7 points or more (in three chances).

-- Western Michigan's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- The Broncos have six giveaways this season, while the Golden Flashes have 16 takeaways .
+- The Broncos have turned the ball over six times this season, 10 fewer than the Golden Flashes have forced (16).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.